juju/docs/src/en/config-digitalocean.md

 a provider implemented in the Juju Core code base.

-This process requires you to have an Digital Ocean account.
+This process requires you to have a DigitalOcean account.
 If you have not signed up for one yet, it can obtained at [http://digitalocean.com](http://digitalocean.com).